5252 Dawes Ave

 Could a Periodontist or Oral surgeon restore with a crown/ bridge over an implant?

+As a licensed dentist, Periodontist and Oral Surgeons can legally offer and perform prosthodontic services like crown and bridge over implants.
+However, patients need to fully understand that putting a crown/ bridge over an implant is not Periodontist and Oral Surgeons’ expertise regardless of your dental specialits’ background.
+The appropriate dental professional to restore ( put a crown or a bridge ) an implant is either a General Dentist or a Prosthodontist.
 Placement ( and restoring ) of implants without prosthodontic expertise to diagnosis and treatment planning should be avoided.
 The more complex and extensive the care, the more critical it is to obtain a satisfactory patient outcome.
 Implants placed without proper prosthodontic ( prosthetic ) planning can result in an implant being placed with improper position, orientation, or adequate restoration space.
 This can result in compromise of function, durability, esthetics, or any combination of these problems.
 Implants may even need to be removed to get anticipated results for the patient.
 In addition to producing a compromised outcome, restoration of improperly placed implants can be expensive and burdensome.

 How Do Prosthodontists Work with Other Dental Specialists?

 Prosthodontics is just one of nine dental specialties authorized by the American Dental Association.
 Prosthodontists often coordinate various services to give their patients the best treatment for complex cases.
 For example, to treat a patient who has missing teeth due to advanced gum disease, a prosthodontist may work with a periodontist to treat the underlying cause of lost teeth and halt deteriorating gums’ progression.
 To treat a patient with severe TMD issues, a prosthodontist may pair with an oral maxillofacial surgeon and/or an orthodontist to correctly align the jaw and teeth.
+Prosthodontists are sometimes known as the “quarterback or cornerstone of dentistry” because they head up treatment plans and coordinate other dental team members’ efforts.
+Under the care and management of a prosthodontist, patients can be confident that their final results will be perfectly balanced, comfortable, beautiful, and functional.

 Which Dental Services is best to do it with a prosthodontist?